Philippus/elastic4s/README.md

 Elastic4s is mostly a wrapper around the standard Elasticsearch Java client with the intention of creating a concise, idiomatic, reactive, type safe DSL for applications in Scala that use Elasticsearch.
 The Java client, which can of course be used directly in Scala, is more verbose due to Java's nature.
 Scala lets us do better.

-Elastic4s's DSL allows you to to construct your requests programatically, with syntatic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous workflow.
+Elastic4s's DSL allows you to construct your requests programatically, with syntactic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous workflow.
 The aim of the DSL is that requests are written in a builder-like way, while staying true to the Java API or Rest API.

 Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
 It also allows you to index case classes and maps directly without having to extract and set fields manually.
 Due to its type safe nature, it is easy to see what operations are available for any request type, because your IDE can use type information to show what methods are available.